A new life, a fresh start

 You can take life at your own pace here.
 You need never feel overwhelmed because we tend to gather in small groups.
-With two dining rooms and three sitting rooms to choose from, you can easily find your own level within a group of like-minded friends.
+With two dining/sitting rooms, a cafe and a snug to choose from, you can easily find your own level within a group of like-minded friends.
 When you fancy a change of scene or mood, you can move on to see what other residents are up to.

 Outside there are delightful gardens and two warm, south-facing courtyards that are cosy sun traps in the summer.
 The doors are open so you can come and go as you please.

 Once a month we have a group meeting in which everyone airs their views on any aspect of life at Cedar House.
 You don’t have to be shy about speaking up.

 Fabulous fresh local food

 To keep our menus varied and relevant, we regularly poll residents on what they like to eat.
 We cook our food on site each day in our own kitchens using fruit, veg, meat and bread brought in fresh.
 Our birthday cakes are made by our very chef, bought or made by Rothley’s popular delicatessen, North’s.
 From time to time, as a special treat, we enjoy cake and biscuits cooked by our own residents.